synesthesia/azurescripts/python/jupyter/README.md

 First, please follow all the setups in the main [Python README](../README.md).

-Then to set uip the environment open a conda prompt in this directory and either:
+Then to set up the environment open a conda prompt in this directory and type:

-`conda env create -f environment.yml`

-or, to set up from scratch:

 ```
 conda activate base